 7. On-site Health Screenings

 Responsibilities at work and home leave little time for employees to tend to their physical health.
 Help them by scheduling on-site health screenings — mobile units that come to your place of business to serve employees.
 There are mobile units for everything from dental checks to mobile mammograms.
 Although hospitals and health organizations run many mobile units, some services are privately owned.
 So, costs will vary.
-Check with local hospitals or specialized health centers in your area to see if they have a special mobile unit for hire.
+Check with local hospitals or specialized health centers in your area to see if they have a dedicated mobile unit for hire.
 And if you’re already required to run employee screenings for vaccinations, physicals, or drug testing, try rolling these services into the same mobile service to save money.

 8. Mental Wellness Days

-The fact that employees feel like “sick days” only refer to physical ailments reflects the misguided attitudes we have towards mental health in the workplace.
+The fact that employees feel like “sick days” only refers to physical ailments reflects the misguided attitudes we have towards mental health in the workplace.
 We don’t treat mental health the same as physical health.
 Yet an employees’ mental health affects their work performance just as much, if not more, as their physical health.
 But aside from simply offering days off, invest in your workers.
 Offer free on-site meditation or yoga classes.
 Hire professional therapists to provide workshops and training on stress management and mindfulness.
 And encourage your workers to take free mental health tests to identify problems before they get worse.

 Why Should Small Businesses Offer Wellness Benefits?